crowdfavorite-mirrors/si-captcha-for-wordpress/readme.txt

 3. Step 2: MOVE the si-captcha.php from the `/si-captcha-for-wordpress/` folder to the `/mu-plugins/` folder.

-4. Site wide Settings are located in "Site Admin", "SI CAPTCHA Optioins"
+4. Site wide Settings are located in "Site Admin", "SI CAPTCHA Options"